The PenduMAV: A Six-Input Omnidirectional MAV without Internal Forces - Design, Dynamics, and SE(3) Control: introduction

-\subsection{Contributions}
+\subsubsection{Contributions}

-The main contribution of this work is to propose the first MAV design, to the best of the authors' knowledge, having the following properties in SE(3). \begin{enumerate} \item Input-dimension property.
+The main contribution of this work is to propose the PenduMAV concept, the first MAV design, to the best of the authors' knowledge, having the following four properties: \begin{enumerate} \item Input-dimension property.
 The number of actuators in the proposed MAV design is 6, equal to the number of DoFs of its base's pose.
-There are 4 brushless motors, each making one propeller spin; 3 of the propellers are connected to a passive 2-DoF joint; one of the propeller's attitude is actively controlled by 2 servomotors. \item Equilibria property.
+There are 4 brushless motors, each making one propeller spin; 3 of the propellers are connected to a passive 2-DoF joint; one of the propeller's attitude is actively controlled by 2 servomotors.

+\item Equilibria property.
 In Proposition~\ref{Prop1}, we show that static hovering is feasible at \textit{any} pose in $SE(3)$ of the MAV's main body; in other words, a forced equilibrium exists for any base's pose. \item Internal-force property.
 Proposition~\ref{Prop1} also shows that no internal forces are produced at the equilibrium for any base pose in $SE(3)$. \item Stabilizability property.
-We prove in Theorem~\ref{Theorm1} that it is possible to create a geometric state feedback law that renders the closed-loop system of the MAV asymptotically stable at any base pose in $SE(3)$, as long as configuration and thrust trajectories of the system remain in a certain neighborhood of that base pose.
+We prove in Theorem~\ref{Theorm1} that it is possible to create a state feedback law that renders the closed-loop system of the MAV asymptotically stable at any base pose in $SE(3)$, as long as configuration and thrust trajectories of the system remain in a certain neighborhood of that base pose.
 We observe that the dynamics of the passive propeller joints coincide with the zero dynamics, and we prove its asymptotical stability using the Lyapunov theory.
 The feedback control law is given in Proposition~\ref{Prop2}. \end{enumerate} Eventually, simulation results of the closed-loop system in the presence of non-idealities, such as noise and parameter uncertainties, are presented, in order to provide an acceptable level of confidence in the generalizability of the result beyond the standard model used to formally prove all the properties.

+{{These properties capture major requirements for enabling \textit{energy-efficient} omnidirectional flight.
+In particular, the ability to hover at any attitude in $SO(3)$ is the defining feature of omnidirectional MAVs~\cite{ODAR8inputs,ryll2014novel}, hence expanding their reachable workspace and manipulation capabilities~\cite{hamandi2021understanding}.
+Ensuring stabilizability of these equilibria is essential for any practical deployment.
+Moreover, achieving full 6-DOF control with only 6 actuators alongside eliminating internal forces at hovering directly contributes to significantly improved energy efficiency and extended flight endurance~\cite{TowardsEfficient,8reversible,2021f-HamUsaSabStaTogFra}.
+Together, these properties illustrate the impact of the proposed MAV concept within the field of aerial robotics.}}